 But the law has also been a powerful ally to the forces of liberty and equality.
 It cast off the shackles of the slave.
 It helped pave the way for equal rights.
 It has protected vulnerable citizens from ignorance, intolerance, and wrongful imprisonment.
 Most importantly, it keeps us safe from physical harm.

 This series offers a practical and accessible primer to the basics (and many contradictions) of US constitutional law.

 So a guy in Texas can bring a gun to a playground but I can’t carry a knife on the E train?
 The Bill of Rights says that “the right to keep and bear arms” can’t be “infringed” upon but grenade launchers are still illegal everywhere, right?
 Don’t some cities even have laws that prohibit people from keeping guns in their own homes?
 Where are the lines drawn?
 Have those lines changed over time?

-Orrick practices law that makes a positive impact on the New York community.
+Orrick’s pro bono law practice makes a positive impact on the New York community.
 For more than a decade, they have partnered with the Storefront Academy, an independent, private, tuition-free school in New York’s Harlem community that educates preschool through eighth-grade children.
-Through pro bono litigation, they've protected the rights of low-income parents, tenants, immigrants, consumers and have played a role in reforming the city’s juvenile detention facilities.
+Through pro bono litigation, they've protected the rights of low-income parents, tenants, immigrants, consumers and have played a role in reforming the state’s juvenile detention facilities.
 Orrick also partnered with the Urban Justice Center and the New York County Lawyers’ Association on an innovative program that provides support to veterans seeking discharge upgrades to gain access to essential benefits and services.
-Their team is proud to serve as senior legal advisor to the Innocence Project.
+Their team is also proud to serve as outside general counsel to the Innocence Project.
 Finally, Orrick has devoted significant resources to its innovative impact finance and social enterprise practice that brings basic services and community economic development to those most disadvantaged.